mrichman/aws-llm-usage/README.md

 # AWS LLM Usage

-Show which Bedrock LLMs are used across all accounts.
+Show which Bedrock LLMs are used in your account, and their relative consumption.

 ## Disclaimer